henry0337/henry0337/README.md

 * 🌍  I'm based in Vietnam
 * ✉️  You can contact me at [hung03072003@gmail.com](mailto:hung03072003@gmail.com)
-* 🧠  I'm learning Spring Framework
+* 🧠  I'm learning Spring Framework for backend and Android Native for frontend now
 * 🤝  I'm open to collaborating on any kind of Android-based projects

 ### Skills